Information about how Derwen College approaches teaching young people with special educational needs

 In addition to statutory training requirements Derwen College has a culture of continuous improvement and encourages staff to develop their vocational and professional expertise in line with the evolving needs of our student group.

-All staff have an induction which includes health & safety, safeguarding, Equality and Diversity.
+Staff have a mandatory induction when starting at Derwen which includes health & safety, safeguarding, Equality and Diversity.

 All teachers have teacher training qualifications level 4 or above and vocational specific qualifications.

-All learning support staff qualified to level 2 or level 3.
+Learning support staff are all qualified to level 2 or level 3.